skatcat31/william-sonoma-challenge/README.md

 ## Requirements
  - An ES6 compatible version of NodeJS and NPM

 Run `npm run tests` and check if any errors come up.
-It will performa and install and then run the test.
+It will perform an install and then run the test.

-# Bundling and Building
-You don't need to!
-Thanks to ES6 the imports will work as expected across the application and there isn't anymore than a single Script tag in the HTML page.
-In fact you can find the entire contents of the index below:

 ```html
 <!DOCTYPE html>